 Just mentioning: these suggestions below are for females only.
 Men have different energy and nutritional needs.

-To start, I urge you to invest in a high quality vegan protein powder supplement.
-One that gives you at least 15g of protein per serve and less than 5g carbs.
-We want to avoid unnecessary carbs.
+I suggest you consider buying a high quality vegan protein powder without any fancy fillers and gums.
+One that gives you around 20g of protein per serve with less than 5g carbs.
 Why do I wish for you to invest in a protein powder?

-Protein not only maintains muscles, bones, blood, and body organs and boosts immunity…….protein also offers us hunger control plus a beneficial thermic effect, which means it increases your metabolic rate.
+Protein not only maintains muscles, bones, blood, and body organs plus boosts immunity…….protein also offers us superior hunger control plus a beneficial ‘thermic’ effect.
+This means it increases your metabolic rate.
 Way more than eating fat or carbs.

 Therefore, protein powders are a girl’s best friend when she is losing weight on a plant based diet or maintaining weight

-To bring about fat loss through calorie deficit, we have to moderate serving sizes of the higher calorie foods.
-But not to the detriment of losing out on protein and therefore being hungry and possibly lowering our metabolic rate.
-And the good thing is: protein powders can be added to low sugar smoothies, to breakfast cereals or can be enjoyed as a snack.
+To bring about fat loss through caloric deficit, we moderate serving sizes of higher calorie foods.
+But not to the detriment of losing out on protein and therefore being hungry and possibly lowering your metabolic rate.
+And the good thing is: protein powders can be added to low sugar smoothies, to breakfast cereals, to soups or can be enjoyed as a snack.

 Ok…so let us see what you can eat.